phueb/Zorro/README.md

 ## How words were chosen

-Words that make up test sentences are all derived from a list that was made in the following manner:
+Words that make up test sentences are all derived from whole words in a BPE encoding vocab file:

-1. Started with words in 4K vocab that are
+1. Removed words
+- not in original corpus files (e.g. sub-words)
-- in English dictionary
+- not in English dictionary
 - not title-cased

 2. removed  the following kinds of words manually: